hectorcorrea/webdev-nutshell/tutorial.md

   </script>
 ```

 This JavaScript code does two things.
 First it attaches an event to the `click` event of the `saveButton`.
-With this code attached, then the button is clicked it will call the code that we defined to validate that the title is not empty.
+With this code attached, when the button is clicked it will call the code that we defined to validate that the title is not empty.

 The code to perform the validation looks at the value of the `title` field.
-If it is empty it sets another element on the page (`title-required`) to have the text "This field is required" and tells the button to not execute its default behavior via the call to `event.preventDefault()`.
-The default behavior of the submit button is to issue the HTTP POST defined in the HTML FORM, our call to `event.preventDefault()` stops this call.
+If it is empty it sets the text "This field is required" to another element on the page (`title-required`) and tells the button to not execute its default behavior via the call to `event.preventDefault()`.
+The default behavior of the submit button is to issue the HTTP POST defined in the HTML FORM, the call to `event.preventDefault()` stops this call.

 When writing JavaScript on the client-side is common to make references to the HTML elements on the page, these elements are commonly known as the [Document Object Model](https://developer.mozilla.org/en-US/docs/Glossary/DOM) (DOM).
 The `document` referenced in the previous code is how we access the DOM in JavaScript.